 You can now continue on to the installation of the Service Graph Connector.

-You can also send notifications for Cloud Observability alerts directly to ServiceNow Event Management by connecting alerts to a notification destination.
+Send notifications for Cloud Observability alerts directly to ServiceNow Event Management by connecting alerts to a notification destination.
 Notification destinations can be automatically created in the Guided Setup of the Service Graph Connector for OpenTelemetry.

 Use the OpenTelemetry Collector